harryyiheyang/TGVIS/README.md

                    ebic.beta=1,ebic.upsilon=1,pip.min=0.05,
                    pv.thres=0.05,pleiotropy.rm=NULL)

-The inputs in the first lines are most important, which are
+The most important inputs in the first lines are:

     by: A vector of Z-scores of the marginal effects from the outcome GWAS.